Becoming agile: Elevating internal audit performance and value has been saved

 A methodology for audit planning, fieldwork, and reporting

-This article, part one in the 'Becoming agile' series provides an overview of agile principles and their application to internal auditing.
+With increasing demands and diminishing resources, how can internal audit teams keep up?
+Deloitte's Agile Internal Audit methodology could be the answer.
 Learn how agile internal audit can help you generate greater stakeholder engagement, faster audit cycle times, and more insightful reporting.

 - An updated change methodology

 Becoming agile is a three-part series on Deloitte’s methodology for applying agile principles and practices to internal auditing as we help organizations lead, navigate, and disrupt to accelerate performance.

 An updated change methodology

 Internal audit groups are continually challenged to provide more value to stakeholders while also facing resource constraints.
 Stakeholders are demanding more efficient assurance, better advice on processes and controls, and greater anticipation of risks.

 Current efforts to address these challenges aren’t working—or aren’t working quickly enough.
 Internal auditors have tried to do more with less, but with the same basic approach to audit planning.
 They’ve applied data analytics, but usually to traditional fieldwork.
 They’ve tried to deliver more insightful reports, but without knowing enough about stakeholders’ needs and expectations.
 The list goes on.